Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/08_a_shooting_enemy/index.md

   }
 ```

-In order to trigger the shooting logic, we need to change the shooting state when the enemy enters and exits the main phase.
+Trigger the shooting state when entering and exiting the main phase:

 ```csharp
   private void ChangePhase(Phase newPhase)